grork/StoryvoidWWA/readme.md

 > Certificate file 'StoryVoidTest.pfx' not found

 These can safely be ignored unless you are shipping.

+## Running Tests
+Running the tests for this project is easy -- just run the 'Test' project.
+This will present an app with options for running all tests, groups of tests or an individual test.

+The groups of tests are intended to be independent of state, but over time this has become harder to enforce, due to the daily limits on 'Adding' URLs to an instapaper account, and the need to maintain a specific state on the service for those tests that manipulate server state.

 ## Releasing
 This is a some-what manual process because of the support for having the store